Buttered baby potatoes and sautéed courgettes/zucchini go well with this dish.

 While everything is roasting in the oven, wash and trim the carrots.
 Put the carrots, vegetable stock, butter, and sugar in a pan, bring to the boil and then gently simmer, uncovered, for about 20 minutes or until the carrots are tender.

-Add the cooking juice from the carrots to those left from roasting the lamb and use to make a gravy.
+Add any remaining cooking juices from the carrots to those left from roasting the lamb and use to make a gravy.

 225g (8 oz) carrots (3 medium), sliced thinly into rounds